Sep 13, 2012

 View the guide to the film.

-The Park City Film Series is a nonprofit organization presenting the best of independent feature, documentary, world and local cinema; making film a vibrant part of the Park City, Summit County, and surrounding communities.
+The Park City Film Series is a nonprofit organization presenting the best of independent feature, documentary, world and local cinema.
+Our mission is to create community through film.